captinturtle1/sat-image-server/README.md

 # sat-image-server

-A simple and efficient REST API built with Go and the Gin framework to manage satellite mission data.
+A simple REST API built with Go and the Gin framework to manage satellite mission data.
 This API interacts with AWS services, using DynamoDB for data storage and S3 for satellite image assets.

 ## Prerequisites